pen-pi/hid-keyboard-emulator/README.md

    - If necesary unload them, run the script and then reload them
    - We can check whether the comand was successful if:
       - `/dev/hidg0` exists
-      - And the contents  of `/sys/kernel/config/usb_gadget/penpi/UDC` is not empty
+      - And `/sys/kernel/config/usb_gadget/penpi/UDC` is not empty